Bath County, Virginia: Economy

 Tourism and recreation have been the focus of the economy from the time the county was established.
 The Omni Homestead, a luxury mountain resort in Hot Springs, is the county's major employer.

 Bath County is also home to the Bath County Pumped Storage Station, a pumped storage hydroelectric power plant.

 Education

-The county has two elementary schools (serving students from pre-kindergarten to seventh grade) and one high school (serving students in grades 8 through 12).
+The Bath County Public Schools has two elementary schools (serving students from pre-kindergarten to seventh grade) and Bath County High School (serving students in grades 8 through 12).
 Around 555 students are enrolled in the school system.

 Media

 The Recorder is the newspaper of record serving Bath, Highland, and the Allegheny Highlands region of Virginia.
 Newspaper offices are located in Monterey (Highland County) and Mitchelltown (Bath County).